vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/remediate.md

 5. What conditions do you need to create to implement the logic?
 6. Are any transformations relevant to my input content type?

 For example, we want to build a rule to detect and block SQL Injection in received form input requests.
-Let’s see how these questions help us plan the implementation of the rule:
+Let’s see how these questions help us plan the implementation of the rule. _Do not create this rule, just use this to better understand the rule creation process._

+###Example Rule Design and Creation:

-####Rule purpose:
+####Sample Rule purpose:

 - **Detect SQL Injection in form input HTTP requests, use ‘block’ action in Web ACL**